microchip-pic-avr-examples/avr128db48-analog-demo-mplab-mcc/README.md

 ![Data Visualizer Icon](./images/DVsetup1.PNG)

 Then select the COM port associated with the Curiosity Nano by clicking the COM port entry.
 Set any settings required in the box below (defaults are OK for this example).

 ![Select the COM Port](./images/DVsetup2.PNG)

-When the correct COM port has been selected and the Data Visualizer settings are set, press the play button to open the COM port.
+When the correct COM port has been selected and the Data Visualizer settings are set, press the Play button to open the COM port.

 ![Connect to the device](./images/DVsetup3.PNG)